jxz12/EcoBuilder/README.md

-check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null
+check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null check all levels to see if their parent variant is base, and if their flavour texts are not TODO

 # Research world
 fix superfocus small nodes